amyreese/znc-push/README.md

     User account that should receive push notifications.

-    This option must be set when using Boxcar, Pushover or Notifo.
+    This option must be set when using Boxcar or Pushover.

 *   `secret = ""`

     Authentication token for push notifications.

-    This option must be set when using Notifo, Notify My Android, Pushover, Prowl, Supertoasty or PushBullet.
+    This option must be set when using Notify My Android, Pushover, Prowl, Supertoasty or PushBullet.

 *   `target = ""`